probmods/probmods2/chapters/03-conditioning.md

 Gigerenzer (along with Cosmides, Tooby and other colleagues) has argued that this formulation is easier because of evolutionary and computational considerations: human minds have evolved to count and compare natural frequencies of discrete events in the world, not to add, multiply and divide decimal probabilities.
 But this argument alone cannot account for the very broad human capacity for causal reasoning.
 We routinely make inferences for which we haven't stored up sufficient frequencies of events observed *in the world.* (And often for which no one has told us the relevant frequencies, although perhaps we have been told about degrees of causal strength or base rates in the form of probabilities or other linguistic encoding).

 However, the basic idea that the mind is good at manipulating frequencies of situations, but bad at arithmetic on continuous probability values, can be extended to cope with novel situations if the frequencies that are manipulated can be frequencies of *imagined* situations.
-Recall that Church programs explicitly give instructions for sampling imagined situations, and only implicitly specify probability distributions.
+Recall that probabilistic programs explicitly give instructions for sampling imagined situations, and only implicitly specify probability distributions.
 If human inference is similar to a WebPPL inference then it would readily create and manipulate imagined situations, and this could explain both why the frequency framing of Bayesian probability judgment is natural to people and how people cope with rarer and more novel situations.
 The numbers given in the frequency formulation (or close approximations thereof) can be read off a tree of evaluation histories for 1000 calls of the WebPPL program that specifies the causal model for this problem:

 <center><img src="../assets/img/Cancer-world-tree.png" width="40%" height="40%" ></center>

 Each path from root to leaf of this tree represents a sequence of random choices made in evaluating the above program (the first flip for breast-cancer, the second for positive-mammogram), with the number of traversals and the sampled value labeling each edge.
 (Because this is 1000 *random* samples, the number are close (but not exactly) those in the Gigerenzer, et al, story.)
 Selecting just the 106 hypothetical cases of women with a positive mammogram, and computing the fraction of those who also have breast cancer (7/106), corresponds exactly to `Infer({method: 'rejection'})`.
-Thus, we have used the causal representation in the above church program to manufacture frequencies which can be used to arrive at the inference that relatively few women with positive mammograms actually have breast cancer.
+Thus, we have used the causal representation in the above program to manufacture frequencies which can be used to arrive at the inference that relatively few women with positive mammograms actually have breast cancer.

 Yet unlike the rejection sampler people are quite bad at reasoning in this scenario.
 Why?
-One answer is that people don't represent their knowledge in quite the form of this simple church program.
+One answer is that people don't represent their knowledge in quite the form of this simple program.
 Indeed, @Krynski2007 have argued that human statistical judgment is fundamentally based on conditioning more explicit causal models:  they suggested that "base rate neglect" and other judgment errors may occur when people are given statistical information that cannot be easily mapped to the parameters of the causal models they intuitively adopt to describe the situation.
 In the above example, they suggested that the notion of a false alarm rate is not intuitive to many people---particularly when the false alarm rate is ten times higher than the base rate of the disease that the test is intended to diagnose!
 They showed that "base rate neglect" could be eliminated by reformulating the breast cancer problem in terms of more intuitive causal models.
 For example, consider their version of the breast cancer problem (the exact numbers and wording differed slightly):

 > 1% of women at age 40 who participate in a routine screening will have breast cancer.
 Of those with breast cancer, 80% will receive a positive mammogram.
 20% of women at age 40 who participate in a routine screening will have a benign cyst.
 Of those with a benign cyst, 50% will receive a positive mammogram due to unusually dense tissue of the cyst.
 All others will receive a negative mammogram.
 Suppose that a woman in this age group has a positive mammography in a routine screening.
 What is the probability that she actually has breast cancer?